Click on the dropdown button to translate.

 Jeremiah 31:31-33 “Behold, the days are coming, declares the LORD, when I will make a new covenant with the house of Israel and the house of Judah, . . .
 33 But this is the covenant that I will make with the house of Israel after those days, declares the LORD: I will put my law within them, and I will write it on their hearts.
 And I will be their God, and they shall be my people” (ESV).

-What “law” do you suppose Jeremiah believed the LORD was talking about?
+What “law” do you suppose, Jeremiah believed the LORD would write on their hearts?

 There is no gate into the New Jerusalem, labeled “Gentiles Enter Here.”